Code-Institute-Submissions/MS1-1/README.md

 ### Existing Features

 *	The page is fully responsive.
-*	The navbar is fixed on top to allows user to jump into any section of the site without having to scroll on top of the page.
+*	The navbar is fixed on top to allow user to jump into any section of the site without having to scroll on top of the page.
-*	The navbar also collapses at or below the medium-size screens this allows usere in the medium and smaller size screens to access menu items with ease.
+*	The navbar also collapses at or below the medium-size screens this allows user in the medium and smaller size screens to access menu items with ease.
 *	The menu items in the navbar are linked to its respective page this ensures the user are taken into right place when navigating within the site.
 *	The home page has a large signup button for the ease of use which is linked to the modal signup form allowing users to choose the type of membership they want together with the prices.
 *	All the elements on the page are consistent and adaptable with the respective devices screen size some taking full width of the viewport as necessary.